Cookie support is available in Falcon version 0.3 or later.

 By default, Falcon sets the secure attribute for cookies.
 This instructs the client to never transmit the cookie in the clear over HTTP, in order to protect any sensitive data that cookie might contain.
 If a cookie is set, and a subsequent request is made over HTTP (rather than HTTPS), the client will not include that cookie in the request.

-For this attribute to be effective, your web server or load balancer will need to enforce HTTPS when setting the cookie, as well as in all subsequent requests that require the cookie to be sent back from the client.
+For this attribute to be effective, your application will need to enforce HTTPS when setting the cookie, as well as in all subsequent requests that require the cookie to be sent back from the client.

 When running your application in a development environment, you can

 disable this behavior by passing secure=False to